iandykes/howfarcaniget/readme.md

   * LOG_LEVEL - Supported values: Debug, Info, Warn, Error.
 Default is Info
   * PORT - Default is 80
   * INCLUDE_DEBUG_HANDLERS - 0 or 1.
 Whether to add pprof HTTP endpoints.
 Default is 0
   * HTTP_LOGGING_ENABLED - 0 or 1.
 Whether to log HTTP calls at Debug level.
 Default is 0
+  * DISABLE_TEMPLATE_PRELOAD - 0 or 1.
+Default is 0.
+When 1 template parsing is done on HTTP request, not app start
+  * DISTANCE_CALCULATOR - google or test.
+Name of calculator to use for the distance API call.
+Default google.
+Any other string value loads the test calculator